The Digital Piranesi

 This page was created by Adiv Srinitesh Sivakumar.
 The last update was by Jeanne Britton.

-As the title suggests, Piranesi argued that this structure was not the Temple of Peace, as was thought at the time, but rather the Domus Aurea of Nero.
-(The building is now considered to be the Basilica of Maxentius.)
+As the title suggests, Piranesi argued that this structure was not the Temple of Peace, as was thought at the time, but rather the Domus Aurea of Nero (the building is now considered to be the Basilica of Maxentius.)
 The caption on the lower right, in addition to Piranesi’s exposure of the layers of different architectural interventions in the structure, give the veduta a more archeological thrust and support his dating and attribution of the monument.
-His text, both in the key and in the image, document the archeological features of the monument and expand on the annotations in his other two prints of the subject, seen here and here.
+His caption documents the archeological features of the monument and expands on the annotations in his two other prints of the subject.
 Piranesi’s precise etching technique illuminates the structure’s history and details, including coffers, bricks, walls, and architectural supports.
 While his intense focus on the monument expresses the sublimity of ancient architecture, the close-up of the first arch is largely documentary in nature.

-To see this image in Vedute di Roma, vol 17 of Piranesi’s Opere, click here.
+To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.